geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And comes prepared, before the beauteous dame,
 " To fight with all who dare dispute his claim,
 " With him Kassiteros and Chrysos stand,
-" To prove his title to the maiden's hand ;
+" To prove his title to the maiden's hand;
 " If any doubt his right, or dare deny,
 " Now let them come, and here his arm defy; 440